-Prediabetes is defined as the state where a patient does not have all of the symptoms required to to be diagnoes with diabetes, but their blood sugar is abnormally high.
-There are three ways to diagnose prediabetes: if the patient has impaired fasting glucose values (IFG), i.e., fasting plasma glucose (PG) levels of 100–125 mg/dL (5.6–6.9 mmol/L); if the patient has impaired glucose tolerance (IGT), i.e., PG values 2 hours after an OGTT with 75 g glucose of 140–199 mg/dL (7.8–11.0 mmol/L); or an A1C threshold greater than or equal to 6.5% (as recently defined by an international expert committee).
+Prediabetes is defined as a state where the requirements for diabetes are not met, but blood sugar levels are elevated.
+There are three ways to diagnose prediabetes: if someone has impaired fasting glucose values (IFG), i.e., fasting plasma glucose (FPG) levels of 100–125 mg/dL (5.6–6.9 mmol/L); if someone has impaired glucose tolerance (IGT), i.e., PG values 2 hours after an OGTT with 75 g glucose of 140–199 mg/dL (7.8–11.0 mmol/L); or an A1C 5.7-6.4% .
 Subjects with IGT or IFG have an increased risk of developing type 2 diabetes, so they are an important target group for interventions aimed at preventing diabetes.

 Metabolic syndrome is a cluster of cardiovascular risk factors with a very high prevalence.
-According to the International Diabetes Federation (IDF), about 25% of adults globally suffer from it.
-People with metabolic syndrome have a 3-fold higher risk for myocardial infarction or stroke and their mortality rate for these conditions is twice as high as that for people without metabolic syndrome.
+According to the International Diabetes Federation (IDF), about 25% of adults suffer from it globally.
+People with metabolic syndrome have a 3-fold higher risk for myocardial infarction or stroke and their mortality rate for these conditions is twice as high as that for people without the metabolic syndrome.
 Furthermore, people with metabolic syndrome have a 5-fold greater risk of developing type 2 diabetes.

 Metabolic syndrome is linked to or caused by insulin resistance, i.e., reduced insulin action.
 Glucose does not enter the cells as easily as usual, the glucose production of the liver in the fasting state is not suppressed as strongly as in a healthy state, and the lipid-lowering effect of insulin (in particular concerning triglycerides) is also reduced as are the other effects of insulin, e.g., the dilation of on blood vessels.